Is It Worth It to Scotchgard a Couch?

 Step 4: Cover the Floor and Couch’s Legs with a Drop Cloth

 You will need to protect the legs of your couch and the floor and the best thing to use is a drop cloth.
-No matter how careful you would want to be, you will still need a drop cloth just to be on the safe.
+No matter how careful you would want to be, you will still need a drop cloth just to be safe.

 Step 5: Ventilate the Room to Keep the Air Flowing